The mission of the Chambers-Clover Creek Watershed Council is to promote the protection and enhancement of the Chambers-Clover Creek Watershed.

 Executive Committee Meetings:

-Meets the first Friday in months when there is a regular meeting, from 9:00 a.m. - 11:00 a.m. at the Barnes & Noble Cafe in Lakewood Towne Center.
+Meets the first Thursday on the months when there is a regular meeting, from 2:00 p.m. - 4:00 p.m. at the Barnes & Noble Cafe in Lakewood Towne Center.